Tributes to Thomas Wikman

 Tom and I were friends in Hyde Park.
 A few of his students and colleagues sang in my choir at Congregation Rodfei Zedek, and Tom himself subbed as a “bari-tenor” (his own designation) on occasion.
 I vividly remember introducing my new girlfriend to Tom in the spring of 1970.
 She became my wife until her death two years ago.
 Carolyn was of Finnish background, as was Tom.
 Tom sent his wife, a fine soprano who had attended North Park College, to me for rudimentary piano lessons.
 Although I played no role in the formation of Music of the Baroque, I was pleased that he launched the group and had colleagues who were members of the choir.
 Activities of MOB were also shared with me by my piano students, the Bobrinskoy family, who were members of the Church of St. Paul and the Redeemer and were supportive of MOB’s flourishing.
 I enjoyed many conversations about music with Tom, who was certainly not reticent about expressing his views.
 His musical integrity was daunting.
 Tom was born the same year as I. His passing is sobering and saddens me greatly.

-Gerald Rizzer
+—Gerald Rizzer

-The Chicago Ensemble
+Founder & Director of The Chicago Ensemble

 Share a memory of Thomas Wikman